chrisgdouglas/release/README.md

 A quick and dirty digital release form that sends the data to the client and the photographer via email.

-Reads in associated photographers from a CSV file stored outside of the webroot directory.
+Reads in associated photographers from a CSV file (default: users.csv) stored outside of the webroot directory.

 Format:
 ```